MinecraftForge/Documentation/docs/effects/particles.md

 -------------

 #### Vanilla Implementation
-While there are a lot of different Particles in vanilla, in almost all cases vanilla uses BasicParticleType, a basic implementation of ParticleType and IParticleData.
+While there are a lot of different particles in vanilla, in almost all cases vanilla uses `BasicParticleType`, a basic implementation of `ParticleType` and `IParticleData`.
 This implementation is used for anything that does not require [server data][servdat].
-The only vanilla particles that do not use BasicParticleType are redstone dust and block/item texture dependent particles.
-When requiring server data, a direct implementation of IParticleData is needed.
+The only vanilla particles that do not use `BasicParticleType` are redstone dust and block/item texture dependent particles.
+When requiring server data, a direct implementation of `IParticleData` is needed.

 The `ParticleTypes` class is very helpful to check out vanilla implementations.
 Seeing how vanilla implemented each particle will help better evaluate what you need.

 #### Registering
-ParticleType<?> is a ForgeRegistryEntry, so it is [registered normally][registration].
+`ParticleType<?>` is a `ForgeRegistryEntry`, so it is [registered normally][registration].
 A `ParticleType` needs to be registered for each distinct `Particle`.
 When using server information, only one `ParticleType` needs to be registered, since it will cover all cases.
-When opting for covering all discrete cases, multiple ParticleType are registered all using `BasicParticleType`.
+When opting for covering all discrete cases, multiple `ParticleType`s are registered all using `BasicParticleType`.
 The difference will come in registering the `IParticleFactory`.

 IParticleFactory
 ----------------